Combe Martin's Old Shops

 Combe Martin Industrial History

-…silver and other ores in Combe Martin has been described by archaeologist Trevor Dunkerley as “boom and bust”; hit and miss.
-Local people had to support themselves by other means.
-In th…
+…the 19th century.
+Mining for silver and other ores in Combe Martin has been described by archaeologist Trevor Dunkerley as “boom and bust”; hit and miss.
+Local people had to support them…

 Combe Martin Events and Festivals 2025